center-key/replacer-util/README.md

 | `{{file.path}}`                | `web/password-reset.html` | Full path to source file                       |
 | `{{"now" | date: "%Y-%m-%d"}}` | `2023-09-28`              | Build date timestamp                           |
 | `{{myVariable | upcase}}`      | `DARK MODE`               | Custom variable set with: `{% assign myVariable = 'dark mode' %}` |

+**Note:** Use the `--no-liquid` flag if characters in your source files are inadvertenly being interpreted as templating commands and causing errors.

 ### 6. SemVer
 Your project's dependancies declared in **package.json** can be used to automatically keep your